rahul-sb/EIT/ReadMe.md

-# Electrical Impedance Tomography (EIT) Data Collection using Arduino
+# Electrical Impedance Tomography (EIT) using Arduino and Matlab

 ## Table of Contents: